 Uniform Resource Locator (URL): This string of letters and numbers separated by periods and slashes is unique for every web page.

-Usability Evaluation, Formative: tells you what aspects of your design work or don’t work, and why.
+Usability Evaluation, Formative: tells you what aspects of your design work or don’t work and why.
 One such type is heuristic reviews, cognitive walkthroughs, and the most common one being usability testing– which is carried out throughout the design process– we create tasks for users to complete through the design, ask them to think out loud, and we observe the user’s behavior and explore when they struggle or make an error.
-The idea is to understand what specifically is working or not working, and why.
+The idea is to understand what is or is not working and why.
 Five users are typically enough for a test.
 By learning about what doesn’t work in our design, we can go back and rework that aspect to improve the experience.
 Formative Evaluation is used throughout the design process, supporting iteration to a better product overall.
 Use this during the early parts of the design process and employ it frequently.
 (NNGroup)

 User Experience: encompasses all aspects of the end-users interaction with the company, its services, and its products.
 (NNGroup)